loftuxab/alfresco-community-loftux/root/projects/deployment/config/readme.txt

-Setting up the Alfresco Stand-alone Deployment Receiver
+Setting up the Alfresco Standalone Deployment Receiver
 ------------------------------------------------------------------------
-The automatic installer will install a stand alone deployment receiver.
+The automatic installer will install a standalone deployment receiver.

 Here are instructions for manual install.